• Skip to primary navigation

 • You can make chana dal in a regular cooking pot too.
 But if doing that, cook it for a longer period i.e. at least 1 hour or until the dal gets nicely cooked.
 Also, soak the dal for a minimum of 4 hours if cooking in a regular pot.

-• Non-vegans may also use ghee as a cooking medium to make dal.
+• Non-vegans may also use ghee or butter as a cooking medium to make dal.

 Nutrition